pgrau/ddd/README.md

 ## Template
     Native PHP template system http://platesphp.com
+    All templates are in: src/Training/Infrastructure/UI/View/Plates

+## Controller
+    All controllers are in: src/Training/Infrastructure/UI/Controller

 ## Unit testing
     You can run the tests with the command: php bin/phpunit